Living in Sydney – What to expect from a local!

 Sydney is without a doubt one of the most beautiful cities in the world – I mean, not only is it home to the iconic Opera House and the Harbour Bridge, but the city is filled with quirky, colorful areas like Potts Point, Surry Hills, and Newtown.
 For such a large city (Sydney has a population of 5.3 million), it’s pretty safe; in fact, Sydney has a very low crime rate, and in my four years living here, I never felt unsafe walking at night or getting public transport on my own.

-The lifestyle you can have when you live in Sydney is second to none; it’s very relaxed here, and of course, the excellent climate and beaches add to the appeal.
-However, it is expensive to live in Sydney, so, of course, earning a decent wage is important to truly enjoy life here – rent can be very expensive, as I’ll explain later.
+The lifestyle you can have when living in Sydney is second to none; it’s very relaxed here, and of course, the excellent climate and beaches add to the appeal.
+However, it is expensive to live in Sydney, so, of course, earning a decent wage is important to truly enjoy life here.
+I mean in one day in Sydney you can spend a lot (it’s expensive to eat out and drink at bars).
+Also rent can be very expensive, as I’ll explain later.

 What Salary Do You Need to Live in Sydney?